-"If you have issues with your development process and your organizational structure, throwing microservices into the mix won't fix those problems, and it's very likely to make them worse." he says, during an interview on Coding Over Cocktails, a podcast by TORO Cloud.
+"If you have issues with your development process and your organisational structure, throwing microservices into the mix won't fix those problems, and it's very likely to make them worse." he says, during an interview on Coding Over Cocktails, a podcast by Toro Cloud.

-There, he discussed some of the common antipatterns he had encountered while working with clients, and gave insights on how organizations should be able to properly approach the adoption of microservices.
+There, he discussed some of the common antipatterns he had encountered while working with clients, and gave insights on how organisations should be able to properly approach the adoption of microservices.

 One of the antipatterns he mentioned was "Magic Pixie Dust."

 "That's sort of believing that microservices are this magic pixie dust.
-You just sprinkle it on your development organization, and it will solve all of your delivery problems, right?"
+You just sprinkle it on your development organisation, and it will solve all of your delivery problems, right?"

-However, he adds that microservices may even complicate an organization’s development process even more if an organization believes that microservices are the ultimate solution to their software delivery process.
+However, he adds that microservices may even complicate an organisation’s development process even more if an organisation believes that microservices are the ultimate solution to their software delivery process.

 "That ties back to the earlier thing about microservices hype and just seeing them as this amazing thing that you should just use always, right?"

-Another antipattern he discussed was making microservices the "goal" for the organization.
+Another antipattern he discussed was making microservices the "goal" for the organisation.

-This antipattern also led organizations to believe that having more and more services was the measure of success.
+This antipattern also led organisations to believe that having more and more services was the measure of success.

-Richardson described this belief as "terrible" and ignores the other challenges in delivering software rapidly and frequently, such as inefficient processes and organizational silos.
+Richardson described this belief as "terrible" and ignores the other challenges in delivering software rapidly and frequently, such as inefficient processes and organisational silos.

 The "red flag law", according to Richardson, originated from a 19th century traffic law.